ahammer/dart_board/GETTING_STARTED.md

 At this point you should have the app running.
 But lets say that we want to add a few new stories.

 1. As a user I'd like to add items to a cart
-2. As a user I'd like to be able to sign in with google
-3. As a user I'd like to start a checkout flow
+2. As a user I'd like to start a checkout flow

 So lets work through these features together.